nuclearkevin/nuclearkevin/README.md

 ### Current Projects

-- [FinDPyNe](https://github.com/ksawatzky777/FinDPyNE): **Fin**ite **D**ifference **Py**thon **Ne**tronics.
+- [FinDPyNe](https://github.com/ksawatzky777/FinDPyNE): **Fin**ite **D**ifference **Py**thon **Ne**utronics.
 A C++ program with python bindings designed to solve the transient and steady-state n-group neutron diffusion equation.
 It is intended to function an alternative to DRAGON for undergraduate students in nuclear engineering, incorperating a rudimentary GUI to make it more approachable and user-friendly.
 Currently a work in progress.

 - Gnat: **G**eneric **n**eutron **a**ctivation **t**oolkit, which aims to implement neutron activation in a manner which can be easily coupled to neutron transport solvers through the MOOSE finite element framework.
 Gnat also aims to implement n-group neutron diffusion as a baseline.
 Currently a work in progress.